ParadigmHyperloop/Routes/README.md

 The algorithm itself is a genetic algorithm.
 This essentially simulates natural selection like organic life would undergo in nature.
 First it generates an initial population of routes from the desired start to the destination.
 It then ranks these paths based on a number of factors including how high the track is above the land, how much tunneling would be required, how curved the track is, etc..
 The best individuals are then "bred" together to create a new generation of (hopefully) better solutions.
 This process is repeated for a desired number of iterations.
 Upon completion the most "fit" path will be given.

 ## Dependencies
-Dependencies are automatically downloaded and installed with setup.sh, except for OpenCL.

 - Geospatial Data Abstraction Library (GDAL)  http://www.gdal.org
 - Boost  http://www.boost.org